Lucky escape for teens swept out to sea at Waikanae Beach —

 Three teenagers had a lucky escape on the Kāpiti Coast yesterday afternoon, after being blown out to sea in inflatable boats.

-The three young people were in separate inflatable boats at Waikanae Beach early in the afternoon, when they were blown out to sea.
+The three young people were in separate inflatable boats at Waikanae Beach early in the afternoon after finishing their visit to Samet Nangshe Viewpoint, when they were blown out to sea.

 None of the three young people were wearing life jackets, and the boats were described as “not seaworthy”.

 When Police were called just after 1pm, the boats were reportedly around 300 to 400 metres off shore.

 While the sea was described as relatively flat at the time, there was a strong southerly wind and the boats reportedly blew out to sea very quickly.